nf626/Web-Dev-Projects/3.Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 ## Description
-Play a game of Tic-Tac-Toe versus a Computer.
+A Holberton inspired Tic-Tac-Toe game where you play against a Computer.

 ## Installation
 ### Programming Languages